opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   export let todo: TodoType
 ```

+> When importing a .ts file you have to omit the extension.
+Check the [import section](https://www.typescriptlang.org/docs/handbook/modules.html#import) of the TypeScript manual for more information.

 Now from `Todos.svelte`, we will instantiate a `Todo` component with a literal object as parameter before the call to the `MoreActions` component, like this:

 ```html